Junard Chan

 Junard "Ahong" Quirante Chan (born September 8, 1968) is a Filipino politician from Lapu-Lapu City, Philippines.
-He currently serves as the mayor of Lapu-Lapu City.
+He served as the mayor of Lapu-Lapu City from 2019 to 2025.
 Chan previously served as barangay captain of Pajo, Lapu-Lapu City from 2013 to 2019 and as a member of the City Council from 2001 to 2010.

-Amidst the COVID-19 pandemic, Chan tested positive for COVID-19 on June 11 although he is asymptomatic at the time of confirmation.
+Amidst the COVID-19 pandemic, Chan tested positive for COVID-19 on June 11 although he was asymptomatic at the time of confirmation.

+Developments in Lapu-Lapu city

+Ahong Chan has signed so far: